 Jesus increases the impact of his mission by commissioning the Twelve.
 He sees that the mission is great - and still is today.
-The need for workers is still true.
+The need for workers is still true today.

 Jesus increases the impact of his mission by commissioning the Twelve.
 He sees that the mission is great - and still is today.
-The need for workers is still true.
+The need for workers is still true today.

 Hello and welcome to Series 6 and Episode 2, in which Jesus instructs his Apostles, the Twelve, for their first mission.
-This episode follows on directly from the last one in which Jesus is commissioning the Twelve for their first mission on their own.
-We're going to look at Matthew 10: 5 - 23 today.
+This episode follows on directly from the last one in which we're in the same circumstance, where Jesus is commissioning the Twelve for their first mission on their own.
+Matthew 10: 5 - 23 is the passage that we're going to look at today.

 Introduction and Recap